-The House of the Faun was the largest and most expensive residence in ancient Pompeii, and today it is the most visited of all the houses in the famous ruins of Pompeii, Italy.
-The house takes up a whole city block, with an interior of some 3000 square meters.
-Built in the late second century BC, the house is remarkable for the lavish mosaics which covered the floors, some still in place, and several magnificent examples at the National Museum of Naples.
+The House of the Faun was the largest and most expensive residence in ancient Pompeii, and today it is the most visited of all the houses in the famous ruins of the ancient Roman city on Italy's western coast.
+The house was a residence for an elite family: takes up a whole city block, with an interior of some 3,000 square meters (nearly 32,300 square feet).
+Built in the late second century BC, the house is remarkable for the lavish mosaics which covered the floors, some of which are still in place, and some of which are on display at the National Museum of Naples.

-The House of the Faun was nearly completely exposed by Carlo Bonucci between October 1831 and May 1832, which is in a way too bad--because modern techniques in archaeology could tell us quite a bit more than they could more than 180 years ago.
+The House of the Faun was nearly completely excavated by Italian archaeologist Carlo Bonucci between October 1831 and May 1832, which is in a way too bad--because modern techniques in archaeology could tell us quite a bit more than they could 175 years ago.

-This reconstruction of the front facade--what you'd see from the main street entrance--was published by August Mau in 1902.
+The image on this page is a reconstruction of the front facade--what you'd see from the main street entrance--and it was published by August Mau in 1902.
 The two main entrances are surrounded by four shops, perhaps rented out or managed by the owners of the House of the Faun.